PlainsightAI/legacy-docs/data-model.md

-cadence | int | duration in milliseconds between event collection periods sensors | [string] | whitelist of sensors to use for event collection eventTTL | int | duration in milliseconds to keep events locally after creation maxStorage | int | storeage size in bytes of local event cache
+cadence | int | duration in milliseconds between event collection periods sensors | [string] | whitelist of sensors to use for event collection eventTTL | int | duration in milliseconds to keep events locally after creation maxStorage | int | storage size in bytes of local event cache

 ### Properties

-The properties object is a collection of general information on a device's hardware and software components.
+Properties is a collection of general information on a device's hardware and software components.

 Field|Type|Description
 -|-|-